MichaelBelousov/pylatexc/README.md

 Shakespeare from MIT's portal and generating a word frequency chart in your document with pgf plots.

+### Notes

+Checkout cog (I'll provide a link next time I'm committing from a computer), I prefer the syntax in this method.
+It feels more homey.

 ### TODO:

-* replace slow string concatentations with buffered writes and splices with views
+* replace slow string concatentations with buffered writes and slices with views
 * hide internal functions and add a higher level interface
-* move to independent github repo
 * add config of the macros used (e.g. pyeval => pev)